 First things first, Shaun: Please be careful when you say things like, “I fall into a category that has escaped your attention.”
-I’ve been doing this for 30 years and Money Talks News has thousands of articles on virtually every money-related topic.
-If you’ve thought it, we’ve explored it.
+I’ve been doing this for 30 years, and Money Talks News has thousands of articles on virtually every money-related topic.
+If you’ve thought about it, we’ve explored it.
 We have indeed written articles about renting in retirement.

 While I’m generally a proponent of homeownership, it carries a lot of responsibilities, like insurance, property taxes and all kinds of ongoing maintenance.

 If you don’t feel like dealing with all that in retirement, who can blame you?

 - Cashing out your home equity: It often makes sense to sell your home so you can use the money to fund a happier retirement.

 - Getting what you want: When you rent, you can pick a house, apartment or condo that suits your current needs.